Armando Galarraga: "The 28-out perfect game"

+Galarraga clearly makes the final out for his perfect game, but umpire Jim Joyce incorrectly called Jason Donald safe.
+Derived from Fox Sports Detroit.

 On June 2, 2010, Galarraga pitched 82/3 perfect innings, but the perfect game disappeared on the 27th batter after what was ruled an infield hit.
 Rookie Jason Donald hit a ground ball to first baseman Miguel Cabrera, who tossed to Galarraga—who was covering first base—but first base umpire Jim Joyce incorrectly called Donald safe, ending the perfect game and no-hitter bids.
 Galarraga retired the next batter, completing the one-hitter, though many in the Tiger press preferred to call it "the 28-out perfect game."
 Galarraga threw 88 pitches, 67 of them for strikes.
 If he had completed the perfect game (83 pitches), it would have been the lowest number of pitches thrown since Addie Joss's 74 in 1908, and the shortest game since Sandy Koufax's perfect game in 1965.
 It would have been the second perfect game in the Major Leagues in just four days, Philadelphia's Roy Halladay having thrown his on May 29, and the third in 24 days (Dallas Braden of Oakland on May 9).

 Joyce, who later received death threats from Tigers fans, issued a direct apology to Galarraga, saying that the call was incorrect.
 Galarraga accepted the mistake gracefully, saying later, "Nobody's perfect."
 Observers pointed to the handling of the situation as an example of good sportsmanship on both sides.
 Galarraga was presented with a "Medal of Reasonableness" for his reasoned response to Joyce's call at the Rally to Restore Sanity and/or Fear.
+The Baseball Hall of Fame has the cleats Galaragga wore along with the first base from the 28-out perfect game on display.